chef/chef-web-docs/chef_master/source/resource_breakpoint.rst

 .. tag resource_breakpoint_summary

 Use the **breakpoint** resource to add breakpoints to recipes.
 Run the chef-shell in Chef Infra Client mode, and then use those breakpoints to debug recipes.
-Breakpoints are ignored by the Chef Infra Client during an actual Chef Infra Client run.
+Breakpoints are ignored by Chef Infra Client during an actual Chef Infra Client run.
 That said, breakpoints are typically used to debug recipes only when running them in a non-production environment, after which they are removed from those recipes before the parent cookbook is uploaded to the Chef Infra Server.

 .. end_tag